Easy Frittata (Or How to Use All the Vegetables in the Crisper Drawer)

 We make this vegetable frittata when we need an easy, delicious, protein-packed breakfast.
 It’s a great way to use up whatever odds and ends are in the fridge, like that last bit of cheese, leftover steamed broccoli, or those mushrooms that no one wants to eat.

-You can make this in a big pan or pour it into a mined muffin pan and make mini-frittatas for easy make-ahead on-the-go breakfasts.
+You can make this in a big pan or pour it into a lined muffin pan and make mini-frittatas for easy make-ahead on-the-go breakfasts.
 I don’t know why we love cute, muffin-shaped food better, but it’s a fact.